 Successful time management, after all, is about forward planning, having the foresight and being organised.
-Running around in a panicked frenzy doing the urgent things and ‘firefighting’ is not great time management (nor great for your blood pressure!).
+Running around in a panicked frenzy doing the urgent things and ‘firefighting’ is not great time management and great for your blood pressure either!

-I like to take this one step further though when it comes to forward planning to maximise my time and efficiency though.
-I always surprise people when giving my workshops and coaching people on time management with this one essential tip.
+I like to take this one step further when it comes to forward planning to maximise my time and efficiency though.
+When I hold workshops and speak to 1-2-1 coaching clients about time management, I always surprise people with this one essential tip.
+Schedule your non-negotiables first!

 Non-negotiables.
 The first thing you have to put in your diary is what I call your “non-negotiables”.

-These are the things that are so important to you, whether that is your relationships, work, health, etc. Life simply is not your life without them.
+These are the things that are so important to you, whether that is your relationships, exercise, health, etc. Life simply is not your life without them.
 Your non-negotiables are your core values.
 These are things that make you, you.
 They make your life.

 Everyone has their own non-negotiables, so I cannot tell you what yours are, you’ll have to decipher that for yourself, but they will often be linked to your long-term goals and values.
 (Note that I said long-term goals because we’ll touch on that again).

-For me, my non-negotiables are: two dates nights a month with my husband; 20 minutes of Japanese study a day on average; my daily reading/personal development; daily meditation and exercising four times a week.
-These are core to my life because I place a high value on things like my health and wellbeing and the belief that to be successful you have to learn every day.
+These are essential to my life because I place a high value on things like my health and wellbeing and the belief that to be successful you have to stusdy every day.

 Every Sunday evening when I sit down to plan my next week ahead, I put my non-negotiables in first, then around that, I fit everything else – work/business; social activities; travel/commute; hobbies, etc.